paulinenanzala19/instagram/README.md

 Pauline Wafula

 ## Description
-InstaMe' is a web application that mimics a popular .This is through showing images in different categories and location.
+InstaMe' is a web application that mimics a popular .This is through creationg posts with caption in different categories and location.
 On clicking on an image, it is able to take you to a bigger image with description, category and location.A new user can also search an image using category.
 They can also copy and paste the link of the image.

 ## User Stories
 These are the behaviours/features that the application implements for use by a user.